networknext/sdk4/docs/source/globals.rst

 **socket_receive_buffer_size** - The size of the socket receive buffer in bytes.

 **disable_network_next** - Set this to true to disable Network Next entirely and always send packets across the public internet.

+**disable_autodetect*** - Set this to true to disable autodetect datacenter from running.
+In this case the datacenter string passed in is always used as is.

 next_default_config
 -------------------